CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 ## Obtaining a grid certificate from GEANT

-**Please ONLY use your personal computer for obtaining your grid certificate**<span style="font-weight: normal"> as your grid certificate will be stored the default download folder of the computer you are using for obtaining the certificate.
+**Please ONLY use your personal computer for obtaining your grid certificate** as your grid certificate will be stored in the default download folder of the computer you are using for obtaining the certificate.

 Here are step-by-step instructions for obtaining your own certificate: